Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Introduction

-We follow Weinberg and others' method for the computation of the Uehling contribution to the Lamb shift in the H atom.
-Ours differs because we have a different vacuum polarization function in the imaginary mass regime.
-We compute using the Born approximation a value for the Uehling effect of $\approx-28.7$ MHz for the hydrogen atom.
+In Section~\ref{section:Uehling} we follow Weinberg and others' method for the computation of the Uehling contribution to the Lamb shift in the H atom.
+Ours differs because we have a different vacuum polarization function in the imaginary mass (spacelike) regime.
+We derive, using the Born approximation, the Uehling potential function from which the Uehling effect for the hydrogen atom can be exactly computed.

-We compute and display the running coupling constant for 1 loop QED.
-This computation is shown to be convergent when the spectral vacuum polarization function is used while the standard method using the vacuum polarization function obtained using regularization/renormalization is shown to be divergent for all non-zero energies.
+In Section~\ref{section:running_coupling} we compute and display the running coupling constant for 1 loop QED.
+This computation is shown to be convergent when the spectral vacuum polarization function is used while the computation using the vacuum polarization function obtained using dimensional regularization / renormalization is shown to be divergent for all non-zero energies.